 We go out of our way to hunt down Wendy house manufacturers and add their contact details to our pages so that you can find the perfect Wendy house for you from a supplier close by.
 Wendy houses are such a huge part of South African culture.
 Drive down most suburban roads and you will see Wendy houses being used as guard houses, Car wash offices and storage sheds.
+They’re so versatile!
 In many parts of the country, due to the high cost of building, more and more people are actually looking at Wendy houses as a viable option to live in.
 As land becomes more and more expensive and building costs rise we’re always seeking innovative ways to create space for ourselves and our things.

 Here at WendyHouses.co.za , we aim to provide all the information you need to make the right purchase.
 Thousands of people search for Wendy houses online every month and we want the people looking for Wendy houses to find the people who sell Wendy houses easily.

 They’re an inexpensive , quick to build, easy to maintain solution for storage and living.
 We use them for everything from garden sheds to guard houses and places for our kids to play.
 They provide an ideal storage solution for everything from your garden tools to outdoor furniture.
-While a small Wendy house is ideal for kids to play in, there’s nothing to stop you building a very large one for your folks to live in when they retire.
+While a small Wendy house is perfect for the kids to play in, there’s nothing to stop you building a very large one for your folks to live in when they retire.
 A Wendy house can be finished very well and have all the bells and whistles.
 Once your furniture’s inside it can make very comfy accommodation.

 Wood is not the only option and there are now fibre cement models on the market and there are various chinese products on sale too.
 There are also SABS approved product brands like NUTEC which offer great insulation and are available in a wood grain finish.
 NUTEC is also water, wind and fire resistant, easy to maintain and offer great resistance to rodents and fungus.